nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - Download the JAR file and copy into an empty folder
 - Open the command terminal on your device.
 - Navigate to the folder in command terminal and run the command `java -jar [filename].jar`
-- Alternatively, double click on the JAR file to run the app.
+- Alternatively, double-click on the JAR file to run the app.

 #### Adding a record
 1. Adding an expenditure